saule1508/saule1508.github.io/_posts/2016-11-22-oracle-RAC-public-ip-change.md

 Change /etc/hosts and change the DNS

-as root
+Now, as root, we can modify the vip in the cluster config

 ```
-srvctl modify nodeapps -n node1  -A 10.143.12.23/255.255.248.0/eth0
+#srvctl modify nodeapps -n <node name node1>  -A 10.143.12.23/255.255.248.0/eth0
 ```

-check
+check the result
 ```
 #srvctl config nodeapps -n node1 -a
 ```

-on node2
+on the second node, do the same

 ```
-#srvctl stop vip -n node2 -f
+#srvctl stop vip -n <node name node2> -f
 ```
-check with crsctl status resource and with ipconfig that it is down

-change hosts file and DNS
+check with crsctl status resource and with ipconfig that it is down, then change hosts file and DNS and then change cluster config.

-change cluster config as root
+As user root
 ```
 #srvctl modify nodeapps -n uefa-s-ora01 -A 10.143.12.23/255.255.248.0/eth0
 ```